HampusLilja/AndroidProject/README.md

 If you are in range of one or more chat room circles they will be green, all other circles will be red.
 If the server (see README in folder: server-package) is up and running then  you can send messages from your device to all other devices connected through our server and GCM.
+We also did a huge amount of refactoring.

 Known bugs and limitations for HANDIN_04:
 Created chat rooms will not be saved if you shut down the application.